jamilimages/rolldicegame-C/README.md

 		dice = ( (rand() % 6) + 1);

 ```
-- using the 'rand' function to calculate the number of sides of a dice = totaling 6 sides
 - If statement - if the countTime is equal to 0 then exit the program.
 ```c
 	// If statement - if the countTime is equal to 0 then exit the program...